Skip to main content

 Vibefam is a comprehensive AI-driven all-in-one studio management platform purpose-built for boutique fitness, yoga, Pilates, barre, dance, and martial arts studios.
 Digital waivers, client health intake forms, automated class size caps, secure payment processing, encrypted client data storage, and timestamped incident documentation are built into the platform.
 Every studio gets a dedicated Studio Success Manager on every plan, with one-hour onboarding and direct chat answered in minutes.
 The Vibe AI suite ships with four native agents: Vibe AI Customer Support Agent for repetitive member questions across SMS, Instagram, and WhatsApp; AI Business Dashboard for churn prediction and at-risk-member surfacing; AI Marketing & Retention Engine for automated lead nurturing and win-back; and AI Website Builder for natural-language studio site generation.

-Best for: Modern US boutique Pilates studios that want comprehensive software across growth and marketing, native AI, dedicated success management, and no lock-in contracts.
+Best for: Modern US boutique Pilates studios that want comprehensive software across operations and marketing, native AI, dedicated success management, and no lock-in contracts.
 Vibefam holds 4.8 on Capterra, 4.9 on G2, and 4.8 on Software Advice.
 The rating quality is what operators describe in reviews: a comprehensive AI-driven platform with a dedicated Studio Success Manager and no long-term lock-in.

 If you are sizing the operational layer that sits between your daily Pilates classes and your insurance policy, the platform decision and the risk-management decision are the same decision.
 See related guides on the top-rated Pilates studio software in 2026, top-rated reformer Pilates studio software in 2026, how to choose Pilates studio management software in 2026, how much it costs to start a Pilates studio in the US in 2026, and how much it costs to start a reformer Pilates studio in the US in 2026.